redis/redis-py/CONTRIBUTING.md

 ## Code review process

 The core team regularly looks at pull requests.
-We will provide feedback as as soon as possible.
+We will provide feedback as soon as possible.
 After receiving our feedback, please respond within two weeks.
 After that time, we may close your PR if it isn't showing any activity.